American entry into World War I: Workers, farmers, and African Americans

 The working class was relatively quiet and tended to divide along ethnic lines.
 At the beginning of the war, neither working men nor farmers took a large interest in the debates on war preparation.
 Samuel Gompers, head of the AFL labor movement, denounced the war in 1914 as "unnatural, unjustified, and unholy", but by 1916 he was supporting Wilson's limited preparedness program, against the objections of Socialist union activists.
 In 1916 the labor unions supported Wilson on domestic issues and ignored the war question.

 The war at first disrupted the cotton market; the Royal Navy blockaded shipments to Germany, and prices fell from 11 cents a pound to only 4 cents.
 By 1916, however, the British decided to bolster the price to 10 cents to avoid losing Southern support.
 The cotton growers seem to have moved from neutrality to intervention at about the same pace as the rest of the nation.
-Midwestern farmers generally opposed the war, especially those of German and Scandinavian descent.
+Midwestern farmers generally opposed the war, particularly those of German and Scandinavian descent.
 The Midwest became the stronghold of isolationism; other remote rural areas also saw no need for war.

 The African-American community did not take a strong position one way or the other.
 A month after Congress declared war, W. E. B. Du Bois called on African-Americans to "fight shoulder to shoulder with the world to gain a world where war shall be no more".
 Once the war began and black men were drafted, they worked to achieve equality.
 Many had hoped the community's help in the war efforts abroad would earn civil rights at home.
 When such civil liberties were still not granted, many African-Americans grew tired of waiting for recognition of their rights as American citizens.

 South

 There was a strong antiwar element among poor rural whites in the South and border states.
-In rural Missouri for example, distrust of powerful Eastern influences focused on the risk that Wall Street would lead America into war.
+In rural Missouri for example, distrust of powerful eastern influences focused on the risk that Wall Street would lead the US into war.
 Across the South poor white farmers warned each other that "a rich man's war meant a poor man's fight," and they wanted nothing of it.
 Antiwar sentiment was strongest among Christians affiliated with the Churches of Christ, the Holiness movement and Pentecostal churches.
 Congressman James Hay, Democrat of Virginia was the powerful chairman of the House Committee on Military Affairs.
 He repeatedly blocked prewar efforts to modernize and enlarge the army.
 Preparedness was not needed because Americans were already safe, he insisted in January 1915: